HeckelRobert/contract-manufacturing-assistant/adrs/ADR-001-wpf-desktop-shell.md

 ## Context

-Quotation Accelerator is a Windows-only portable desktop prototype (requirements NFR-001, NFR-002, NFR-003).
+Contract manufacturing is a Windows-only portable desktop prototype (requirements NFR-001, NFR-002, NFR-003).
 It must:

 - Run on Windows 10 and 11 without administrative privileges
 - Provide four primary tabs, embedded PDF preview, and native folder/file dialogs
-- Ship as a self-contained portable ZIP with `Quotation Accelerator.exe`
+- Ship as a self-contained portable ZIP with `Contract manufacturing.exe`
 - Support bilingual UI (German default) and a professional industrial theme

 The team is .NET-centric per Heckel platform standards.
 Cross-platform mobile or web deployment is not required.